christiancombine/AIO-Blockmango-Api/README.md

 - sqllite api is just an wacky way of bypassing mysql

-# THE SECOND WAY: YOU NEED TO USE BOTH APIS AND GAME SERVICE DISPATCHER FOR THIS
+# THE SECOND WAY: YOU NEED TO USE BOTH APIS AND GAME SERVICE DISPATCHER FOR THIS (recommended if you are hosting it for friends)
 - you need
 - node.js
 - golang